 - Alex Barrell

-Expert Maritime advisory groups have been established to provide advice to the Centre for Maritime Safety and Transport for NSW on a range of maritime issues.
+Expert Maritime advisory groups have been established to provide advice to Transport for NSW on a range of maritime issues.
 These groups also consider matters referred by the Maritime Advisory Council.

 Australian Recreational Boating Safety Committee (ARBSC)